LGBTQ Safe Zone Certification Program

 After the materials to verify each response have been submitted, we will review your application.
-To receive a passing score, each answer must affirm the best practices in working with LGBTQ people.
-Our grading criteria ensures that members consistently experience the same high standards at each Safe Zone location.
+To achieve Safe Zone certification, each answer must affirm the best practices in working with LGBTQ people.
+Our grading criteria ensures that members consistently experience the same high standards of care at each Safe Zone location.

 4. Mark your office a certified LGBTQ Safe Zone